jpas/factorio-expanded-tools/README.md

     * Durability: 8000
     * Damage: 32 Laser

-The tiers are determined by comparing the differences in the Iron and Steel Axe in the base game.
-The tiers stats are calculated using the following and are rounded down to the nearest whole number.
+The tiers are determined by comparing the differences between the Iron and Steel Axe in the base game.
+The tier stats are calculated using the following factors and are rounded down to the nearest whole number.

 * Durability: 5000 (Steel) - 4000 (Iron) = 1000, additive scaling
 * Damage: 8 (Steel) / 5 (Iron) = 1.6, multiplicative scaling